 - Instacart: designed to be an on-demand grocery home delivery service enabled by crowdsourcing, Instacart enables connections with Personal Shoppers in the needed area to retrieve and delivery groceries to the consumers’ doors.
 The system relies on crowdsourcing to coordinate orders with the gig workforce.

 Use of crowdsourcing for parcel delivery has already made its mark in

 Alternative Last Mile Delivery Models Disrupting the Industry

 Artificial Intelligence and Last Mile Logistics

 AI is gaining in popularity for supply chain management.
 Ventures such as ClearMetal utilize artificial intelligence to enable flexible, automated supply chains.
 Harnessing the wealth of Big Data, ClearMetal applies artificial intelligence technology to interpret events, manage data and apply predictive intelligence.
+Because of the

 AI is the next step in the journey towards achieving predictive logistics.
 Today, 3PLs and other companies that provide transportation and delivery services or supply chain management services, utilize AI to predict the ETA of parcel delivery to the doors of consumers and inland location.

 Approximately 60% of the cost of deliveries in North America is labor.
 At the present time, deliveries tend to be limited by the cost, availability